Laboratory and field testing of a residential heat pump retrofit for a DC solar nanogrid: Introduction

 Complementing past experimental studies, this paper investigates the impacts of retrofitting a variable-speed residential air-source heat pump to run on 350 V DC in both the laboratory and the field.
 The laboratory testing was conducted for both heating and cooling in a pair of psychrometric chambers that housed the heat pump's indoor and outdoor units, following AHRI Standard 210/240.
 The field testing was conducted in an occupied test house in West Lafayette, Indiana, during a winter month with outdoor temperatures as low as -8.6~$^\circ$C. To the authors' knowledge, this paper is the first to report laboratory results from retrofitting a variable-speed heat pump to run directly on DC for heating, or to report results from any type of DC heat pump testing in the field.

 After reporting laboratory and field test results, this paper uses the field experiment data in system-level modeling of a DC nanogrid.
-The nanogrid includes 14.3 kW of solar PV, a 20 kWh stationary battery, and the heat pump with 14 kW (4 tons) of nameplate cooling capacity.
+By nanogrid, we mean a kW-scale electrical system that integrates generation, storage, and load within a single building that may be connected to a larger power grid or operate independently.
+Nanogrids are generally smaller than microgrids, which may reach higher power scales and span multiple buildings.
+The nanogrid studied here includes 14.3 kW of solar PV, a 20 kWh stationary battery, and the heat pump with 14 kW (4 tons) of nameplate cooling capacity.
 The model uses one year of measured heat pump load data and rest-of-house load data from the test house, coincident solar irradiance measurements, and battery control logic that prioritizes direct use of solar power by the heat pump.
 Although the model does not include important effects such as voltage fluctuations, harmonics, stability, grid interaction, protection, or long-term reliability -- important directions for future analysis -- it builds upon existing modeling results by including more real-world load data and more realistic converter part-load efficiency curves.
 In simulations, the house's annual electricity bills are 12.5\% to 16.7\% lower with a DC nanogrid configuration than with an AC nanogrid configuration.

-In summary, this paper makes three main contributions to the research literature.
-First, it presents the first laboratory test results for a DC heat pump retrofit that include both heating and cooling testing.
-Second, this paper presents the first field testing of any kind for a DC heat pump retrofit.
+This paper makes three main contributions to the research literature.
+First, it presents the first laboratory test results for a DC heat pump retrofit including both heating and cooling tests.
+Second, this paper presents the first real-world tests of any kind for a DC heat pump retrofit at a field site.
 Taken together, the laboratory and field test results build confidence that heat pumps can be retrofit to run reliably on DC without significant performance degradation.
-Third, this paper presents realistic modeling results that bring the research community one step closer to trustworthy quantification of the benefits of DC distribution systems in residential buildings.
+Third, this paper presents modeling, informed by the first-in-kind field data described above, that estimates the energy efficiency improvements and utility bill savings due to converting a residential solar nanogrid from AC to DC.
+To the authors’ knowledge, these are the highest fidelity estimates that can be found in the literature.
+These contributions bring the research community a step closer to trustworthy demonstration of the feasibility and benefits of DC distribution in residential buildings -- key data points for decision-makers in business or government who may consider the case for real-world deployment at scale.

 This paper is organized as follows.
 Section \ref{rel-work} positions the contributions of this paper relative to past research.
 Section \ref{exp-methods} details the methodology for laboratory and field experiments.
 Section \ref{exp-results} reports the results of the laboratory and field experiments.
 Section \ref{sys-mod} presents the nanogrid models and simulation results.
 Section \ref{discussion} discusses the results, the limitations of this paper, and possible directions for future work.
 Section \ref{conclusion} concludes the paper.